newjersey/navigator.business.nj.gov/content/src/fundings/brownfield-impact-fund.md

 displayName: brownfield-impact
 urlSlug: brownfield-impact-fund
 id: brownfield-impact-fund-usepa-rlf
+sidebarCardBodyText: This is a pilot program, funded by the federal Environmental Protection Agency's Revolving Loan Fund (USEPA RLF) that provides low-interest (1-2%) loans of up to $350,000 to for-profit and non-profit developers, as well as public sector entities to carry out cleanups at brownfield sites.
 openDate: ""
 dueDate: ""
-summaryDescriptionMd: This is a pilot program, funded by the federal Environmental Protection Agency's Revolving Loan Fund (USEPA RLF) grant that will provide $800,000 in funding for loans to private developers and loans and/or sub-grants to public sector and non-profits to carry out cleanups at brownfield sites.
+summaryDescriptionMd: This is a pilot program funded by the federal Environmental Protection Agency's Revolving Loan Fund (USEPA RLF) that provides low-interest (1-2%) loans of up to $350,000 to for-profit and non-profit developers, as well as public sector entities to carry out cleanups at brownfield sites.
 callToActionLink: https://www.njeda.com/brownfieldsimpactfund/
 callToActionText: Learn more
 fundingType: loan